Colne Valley viaduct

 Over the last six years, HS2 has worked closely with Affinity Water and the Environment Agency to monitor water quality and agree working methods.
 These will be monitored by a team of specialist engineers during construction in order to protect the natural environment.

 An extensive programme of test piling has already been completed with engineers sinking 12 piles at two locations with geological and structural data from these tests fed back into the design of the viaduct.
-This has resulted in a 10-15% reduction in the depth of the piles and associated time and cost savings.
+This has resulted in a 10-15% reduction in the depth of the piles and associated time and cost.